 What are all of you making for New Year’s Eve?
 I would LOVE some new ideas.

-After checking out recipes for feature of Friends For Weight Loss today, The Husband pretty much decided we NEEDED to have Nacho-riffic Nachos LOL.
+The Husband pretty much decided we needed to have Nacho-riffic Nachos LOL.
 I am craving stuffed mushrooms so that may be in the mix too.